dbca-wa/developer-guidance/README.md

 ### Linux

-For the best development experience, OIM recommends developers install a variant of Linux on their workstation, either outright or in a dual-boot arrangement with Windows.
-We've found modern Ubuntu to have a good user experience plus up-to-date packages, but the choice of distribution can be entirely up to user preference.
+For the best development experience, OIM recommends developers install a variant of Linux on their workstation.
+We've found modern Ubuntu to have a good user experience, up-to-date packages and voluminous online documentation, but the choice of distribution is entirely up to user preference.

 Some good additional resources from the internet are as follows: